 Tou Thao gets 57-month sentence on state charge for his role in George Floyd's killing

-MINNEAPOLIS -- The last former Minneapolis police officer to face sentencing in state court for his role in the killing of George Floyd received 57 months in prison Monday morning.
+MINNEAPOLIS -- Tou Thao, the last former Minneapolis police officer convicted in state court for his role in the killing of George Floyd, was sentenced Monday to 4 years and 9 months - even as he denied wrongdoing.

-Tou Thao has testified he merely served as a "human traffic cone" when he held back concerned bystanders who gathered as former Officer Derek Chauvin, who is white, knelt on Floyd's neck for 9 1/2 minutes while the Black man pleaded for his life on May 25, 2020.
+Thao had testified he merely served as a "human traffic cone" when he held back concerned bystanders who gathered as former Officer Derek Chauvin, who is white, knelt on Floyd's neck for 9 1/2 minutes while the Black man pleaded for his life on May 25, 2020.

 A bystander video captured Floyd's fading cries of "I can't breathe."